 Assumed Annuitization Purchase Rates

-For payouts specified at issue (such as single premium immediate annuities, deferred income annuities, and certain structured settlements), such payout rates shall reflect the payout rate specified in the contract.
+For payouts specified at issue (such as single premium immediate annuities, deferred income annuities, and certain structured settlements), such purchase rates shall reflect the payout rate specified in the contract.

-For purposes of projecting future elective annuitization benefits and withdrawal amounts from GMWBs, the projected annuitization purchase rates shall be determined assuming that market interest rates available at the time of election are the interest rates used to project general account assets, as determined in Section 4.D.4.
-In contrast, for payouts specified at issue, the payout rates modeled should be consistent with those specified in the contract.
+For purposes of projecting future elective annuitization benefits (including annuitizations stemming from the election of a GMIB) and withdrawal amounts from GMWBs, the projected annuitization purchase rates shall be determined assuming that market interest rates available at the time of election are the interest rates used to project general account assets, as determined in Section 4.D.4.

 Projected Election of GMIBs, GMWBs and Other Annuitization Options

-For contracts projected to elect future annuitization options (including annuitizations stemming from the election of a GMIB) or for projections of GMWB benefits once the account value has been depleted, the projections may assume the contract will stay in force, the projected periodic payments are paid, and the associated maintenance expenses are incurred.
+For contracts projected to elect future annuitization options (including annuitizations stemming from the election of a GMIB) or for projections of GMWB benefits once the account value has been depleted, the projections shall assume the contract will stay in force, the projected periodic payments are paid, and the associated maintenance expenses are incurred.

-Frequency of Projection and Time Horizon
+Frequency of Projection

 Use of an annual cash-flow frequency (“timestep”) is generally acceptable for benefits/features that are not sensitive to projection frequency.
 The lack of sensitivity to projection frequency should be validated by testing wherein the company should determine that the use of a more frequent—i.e., shorter—time step does not materially increase reserves.
 A more frequent time increment should always be used when the product features are sensitive to projection period frequency.

 Care must be taken in simulating fee income and expenses when using an annual time step.
+For example, recognizing fee income at the end of each period after market movements, but prior to persistency decrements, would normally be an inappropriate assumption.
 It is also important that the frequency of the investment return model be linked appropriately to the projection horizon in the liability model.
-In particular, the horizon should be sufficiently long so as to capture the vast majority of costs (on a present value basis) from the scenarios.

-Guidance Note: As a general guide, the forecast horizon should not be less than 20 years.

 Compliance with ASOPs

-When determining a stochastic reserve, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.
+When determining a SR, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.

 Under these requirements, an actuary will make various determinations, verifications and certifications.
 The company shall provide the actuary with the necessary information sufficient to permit the actuary to fulfill the responsibilities set forth in these requirements and responsibilities arising from each applicable ASOP.

-Section 5: Reinsurance Ceded and Assumed
+Section 5: Reinsurance

-A. Treatment of Reinsurance Ceded in the Aggregate Reserve
+A. Treatment of Reinsurance in the Aggregate Reserve

 1. Aggregate Reserve Pre- and Post-Reinsurance Ceded

 As noted in Section 3.B, the aggregate reserve is determined both pre-reinsurance ceded and post-reinsurance ceded.
-Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the stochastic reserve and/or the reserve amount valued using requirements in VM-A and VM-C, as applicable—on both bases.
+Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the additional standard projection amount, the SR, DR, and/or the reserve amount valued using requirements in VM-A and VM-C, as applicable—on both bases.
 Sections 5.A.2 and 5.A.3 discuss adjustments to inputs necessary to determine these components on both a post-reinsurance ceded and a pre-reinsurance ceded basis.
-Note that due allowance for reasonable approximations may be used where appropriate.

-2. Stochastic Reserve
+2. Reflection of Reinsurance Cash Flows in the DR or SR

-In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting stochastic reserve shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
+In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting SR and DR shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
 This involves including, where appropriate, all projected reinsurance premiums or other costs and all reinsurance recoveries, where the reinsurance cash flows reflect all the provisions in the reinsurance agreement, using prudent estimate assumptions.